taishi-i/awesome-ChatGPT-repositories/README.md

 ## Prompts

+ * [gpt-runner](https://github.com/nicepkg/gpt-runner) - Manage and run your prompt.
+It is a prompt storybook, and can also talk to selected files.
  * [gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader) - Convert code repos into an LLM prompt-friendly format.
 Mostly built by GPT-4.
  * [myGPTReader](https://github.com/madawei2699/mygptreader) - myGPTReader is a bot on Slack that can read and summarize any webpage, documents including ebooks, or even videos from YouTube.
 It can communicate with you through voice.
  * [PromptCraft-Robotics](https://github.com/microsoft/promptcraft-robotics) - Community for applying LLMs to robotics and a robot simulator with ChatGPT integration